 - antibiotics to cure infection

-Treatment and recovery will depend on whether there is a continuous increase in the number of hairy cells and the rate at which these cells develop.
-Most cases of HCL respond well to treatment and usually result in long-term remission.
-Remission means that the cancer has stopped progressing and your symptoms have gone away.
-If the cancer begins to progress again and your symptoms return, retreatment may put the cancer back into remission.
+Treatment and recovery will depend on whether there’s a continuous increase in the number of hairy cells and the rate at which these cells develop.
+Most cases of HCL respond well to treatment and usually result in long-term remission, which occurs when the cancer has stopped progressing and your symptoms have gone away.
+If your symptoms return and the cancer begins to progress again, you may need to go through treatment again to put the cancer back into remission.